DataDog/datadog-operator/docs/configuration.v1alpha1.md

 ## All configuration options

 The following table lists the configurable parameters for the `DatadogAgent` resource.
-For example, if you wanted to set a value for `agent.image.name`, your `DatadogAgent` resource would look like the following:
+For example, if you wanted to set a value for `clusterName`, your `DatadogAgent` resource would look like the following:

 ```yaml